-C. 6 upper level science courses in one of five areas of concentration (no more than 4 courses from any one department except for Environmental Engineering and Technology students; no double counting from A-C, above):
+C. Six upper level science courses and area of concentration

+(no more than four courses from any one department except for Environmental Engineering and Technology students; no double counting from A-B, above.
+The following are suggested areas of concentration; alterations should be approved by the ESPE Director):